ft0-transcendence/transcendence/readme.md

-# FT0 Backend
+# FT0 Transcendence

-This is a backend for the Transcendence project at 42 Firenze school.
+This is the main fullstack (backend + frontend) repository for the Transcendence project at 42 Firenze school.

+You can check out the live preview of the application at [transcendence.app.sandoramix.dev](https://transcendence.app.sandoramix.dev)

 ## Requirements